-If you are a big Ghibli fan, the newly opened Ghibli Park (ジブリパーク) is probably at the top of your bucket list.
-The theme park is where you can meet the characters in classic Ghibli films, such as Totoro from My Neighbor Totoro and Yubaba from Spirited Away!
+If you are a big Ghibli fan, Ghibli Park Japan (ジブリパーク) is probably at the top of your bucket list.
+The theme park is where you can meet characters from classic Ghibli films, such as Totoro from My Neighbor Totoro and Yubaba from Spirited Away!
 But the problem is you can’t just turn up on the day.
 Like the Ghibli Museum in Tokyo, Ghibli Park tickets must be purchased in advance, and they sell fast!
 So read on for all the methods to obtain a Ghibli Park ticket!

 A Brief Introduction to Ghibli Park